Interstate 16: Route description

-Bibb County
+Macon-Bibb County

 I-16 begins at an interchange with I-75/SR 540, just northwest of downtown Macon, in Bibb County.
 Here, it begins a concurrency with SR 540.
 The Interstate and SR 540 proceed southeast, traveling just east of the downtown area.
 They cross over the Ocmulgee River and then have an interchange with US 23/US 129/SR 49 (Spring Street/North Avenue).
 Then, they have a partial interchange with SR 22 (2nd Street) that is only accessible from the westbound lanes.
 Almost immediately is an interchange with US 80/SR 87 (Martin Luther King Jr. Boulevard/Coliseum Drive).
 At this intersection, SR 540 departs the concurrency to the north-northeast.
 Within the eastern part of this interchange, the highway travels under a railroad bridge that carries railroad tracks of Norfolk Southern Railway.
 In the east-central part of Macon, I-16 travels through Ocmulgee Mounds National Historical Park but without direct access.
 Visitors need to first exit at the US 80/SR 87 exit.
 On the southern edge of the national monument, it crosses over Walnut Creek.
 It then travels on a bridge over some railroad tracks of CSX and Boggy Branch.
 After leaving Macon, I-16 curves to the south-southeast and has an interchange with US 23/U.S. Route 129 Alternate (US 129 Alt.)/SR 87 (Ocmulgee East Boulevard).
 In the interchange, the highway crosses over Swift Creek.
 It crosses over Stone Creek before entering Twiggs County.